Concurrent Alcohol and DXM Abuse

-Alcohol and DXM share the commonality of being legal substances that, when used appropriately and in moderation in the case of alcohol, or as prescribed as with DXM, have little to no ill effects.
+Alcohol and DXM share the commonality of being legal substances that, when used appropriately and in moderation in the case of alcohol, or as prescribed in the case of DXM, have little to no ill effects.

 Problems arise when they are abused and/or used excessively and/or concurrently.
-Since both substances are CNS depressants, their effects are intensified when used simultaneously.
+Since both substances are CNS depressants, their effects are intensified when they are used simultaneously.

 Signs and Symptoms

-Gaining awareness of the signs and symptoms of alcohol use, DXM abuse and the combined effects of both substances will provide you with the ability to monitor and detect whether someone is abusing one or both substances.
+Gaining awareness of the signs and symptoms of alcohol use, DXM abuse and the combined effects of the use of both substances will provide you with the ability to monitor and detect whether someone is abusing one or both drugs.

 Signs of DXM abuse include: